Voltron (TV series): Home media

-From 1984 to 1985, Sony released some episodes of Voltron on VHS and Betamax in several named but unnumbered volumes, including "Castle of Lions", "Planet Doom", "Planet Arus", "Zarkon's Revenge", "Merla, Queen of Darkness", "Journey to the Lost Planets", "Perils of Princess Allura", "Return of Sven", and "The Blue Robot's Revenge".
+From 1984 to 1985, Sony Video Software Operations released some episodes of Voltron on VHS and Betamax in several named but unnumbered volumes, including "Castle of Lions", "Planet Doom", "Planet Arus", "Zarkon's Revenge", "Merla, Queen of Darkness", "Journey to the Lost Planets", "Perils of Princess Allura", "Return of Sven", and "The Blue Robot's Revenge".
 The packaging for these volumes did not specify which episodes were on them; advertised runtimes varied from 20 to 86 minutes.
+Sony had bought out the rights to the series under the leadership of John O'Donnell, who go on to found Central Park Media.

 Lionsgate Home Entertainment released or re-released some episodes of the show on VHS in four numbered volumes in 2001.
 Volume 1 included the special "Fleet of Doom" and episode 71, "The Alliance Strikes Back".
 Volumes 2-4 included the first six episodes of the show in chronological order.

 The show was released on DVD by the likes of Media Blasters and Gaiam Vivendi Entertainment, and was released on a Complete Series DVD set by Universal Pictures Home Entertainment with their distribution deal with DreamWorks Animation on September 10, 2019.